Fractured Magic: Chapter Seven

 “What does that even mean?”

-“You’re wrong,” Aleksir said.
+“What?
+No, you’re wrong!”
+Aleksir said.
 He was surprised at himself, at the way his conviction echoed through the alley.
 It gave Egil pause; he blinked at Aleksir, his stare hard but his eyes still normal.
 Human.

 “What makes you so sure?”
 Egil asked.

 “Devikra,” Aleksir said.
-When Egil scoffed, Aleksir hurried to continue: “I’m not in Gallontea because of whatever’s going on with Illyon.
+When Egil scoffed, Aleksir hurried to continue: “I’m not in Gallonten because of whatever’s going on with Illyon.
 That was just a coincidence.
 I’m here because the Oracle had a vision and told me to warn anyone who’d listen.”

 Egil held up a hand.
 Around him, the shadows dispersed.
 “I don’t want to hear it.”

 “Too bad!”
 Aleksir snapped.
 It stunned Egil into silence, his dark eyes wide again.
 “I listened to you go on about Unity, so you can listen to this!
-Dev says big things are coming.
+Devikra says big things are coming.
 Bad things.
-It didn’t make sense before, but after today, I'm starting to get it: she saw Orean on fire.”
+It didn’t make sense before, but after today, I’m starting to get it: she saw Orean on fire.”

 Egil frowned, faltered.
 “Because of Unity?” he asked.